 This is a tanka, pretty much the only surviving form of waka, a term that once encompassed many forms of Japanese poetry.
 You may notice that the first three lines are similar to a haiku, with their 5-7-5 syllabic structure; however, haikus are a relatively new form of poetry, having been developed in the 19th century (haikus were borne of the original hokku form, which dates to the 1600s, but waka forms go back to the 6th century).

-By the way, this week I learned that the Japanese word haijin means a crippled person, or a haiku poet.
-Figures.
+By the way, this week I learned that the Japanese word haijin means either a crippled person, or a haiku poet.
+Makes sense.

 With her, at midnight